FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

        - If yes, change effective policy to the requested policy.
 - Media Router Extension (Chromecast) is disabled by default.
 You can turn it on by toggling the switch in brave://settings.
 - Plugins, sensors and background-sync page permissions are disabled by default.
 Users can override these using the usual page permission settings.
-- Download protection remote lookups are currently disabled (https://github.com/brave/brave-browser/issues/4341).
+- Download protection remote lookups omit URLs and filenames (https://github.com/brave/brave-core/pull/6763).

 ### Comments